James-2879/microbiome_analysis/vignettes/introduction.md

 ### Interactive R session

-First, set the path of the tools directory.
+First, set the path of the package directory.

-    script_dir <- "/home/james/Documents/microbiome_analysis/"
+    script_dir <- "/home/user/Documents/microbiome_analysis/"

 When working from within R, it is assumed that data needs to be loaded for the duration of the session.
 Therefore, when individual plotting